Psychotherapy and Counselling in Canary Wharf, East London

 I am a qualified Psychodynamic Counsellor and Psychotherapist and a member of the British Association for Counselling and Psychotherapy (MBACP).
-I offer counselling and psychotherapy in London Bridge and I work in English and Greek with adults and adolescents.
-My practice is located in London Bridge SE1, two minutes from Borough Station and 5 minutes walk from London Bridge station.
+I work in English and Greek with adults and adolescents.
+I offer counselling and psychotherapy in East London and South East London and my offices are based in London Bridge and Canary Wharf.
+My London Bridge counselling and psychotherapy practice is located in SE1, two minutes from Borough station and ten minutes from London Bridge station.

 For the last 10 years I have trained in Psychoanalysis of the Lacanian orientation, an approach influenced by the ideas and theories of the French psychoanalyst Jacques Lacan.
 Training in Lacanian psychoanalysis takes place through rigorous theoretical and clinical training, and most importantly a lengthy personal analysis.
-In that way it is not simply a process that analysts go through at the beginning of their professional life, but an ongoing process.
-There are two sources from which psychoanalysts learn how to conduct psychoanalytic treatment: their own experience of treatment (first as patients and subsequently as analysts), and the experience of others which is transmitted to them via the study of psychoanalytic theory, an investigation of human experience and of how we become who we are and act in the way that we do.
+In that way it is not simply a process that psychoanalysts go through at the beginning of their professional life, but an ongoing process.
+There are two sources from which psychoanalysts learn how to conduct psychoanalytic treatment: their own experience of therapy (first as analysands and subsequently as analysts), regular supervision where they discuss any issues arising in their practice and think about how to best approach each analysand and the study of psychoanalytic theory, an investigation of human experience and of how we become who we are and act in the way that we do.

 Some of the concerns people come to me with are:

 Sometimes the first step can be the most difficult: bringing yourself to ask for help.
-You can contact me in confidence to discuss or arrange an initial consultation in London Bridge.
-My consulting rooms for counselling and psychotherapy are easily accessed from London Bridge and Borough station, the City of London and Canary Wharf.
+You can contact me in confidence to discuss or arrange an initial consultation in Canary Wharf.
+My consulting rooms for counselling and psychotherapy are easily accessed from London Bridge and the City and all areas around East London including the Docklands and Canary Wharf.